rhafer/opencloud/services/policies/README.md

 ## Example Policies

 The policies service contains a set of preconfigured example policies.
-See the [deployment examples](https://github.com/owncloud/ocis/tree/master/deployments/examples) directory for details.
-The contained policies disallow Infinite Scale to create certain file types, both via the proxy middleware and the events service via postprocessing.
+See the [deployment examples](https://github.com/opencloud-eu/opencloud/tree/master/deployments/examples) directory for details.
+The contained policies disallow OpenCloud to create certain file types, both via the proxy middleware and the events service via postprocessing.